Margracia Loudon

-Margracia Loudon (c.
+Margracia Loudon (née Ryves, c.
 1788 – 1860) was an Irish novelist and political author.
+She is known for her political works Philanthropic Economy (1835), The Light of Mental Science (1845), The Voices of Bulgaria (1846).

+Biography

-Margracia Ryves was born around 1788 at Castle Ryves, County Limerick, Ireland.
+Margracia Ryves was born around 1788 at Castle Ryves, near Knocklong, County Limerick, Ireland.
 She was the daughter of William Ryves, a landowner, and his wife, Frances Catherine Ryves, author of Cumbrian Legends; or, Tales of Other Times (1812).
 In 1830, she married Charles Loudon, a physician, and they settled in Leamington Spa, Warwickshire, England.

-Initially she was a popular novelist, then turned to political writing.
-Her Philanthropic Economy became famous for its opposition to the Corn Laws.
+Loudon was a popular novelist before turning to political writing.
+Her Philanthropic Economy (1835) became famous for its opposition to the Corn Laws, and actually predated the founding of the Anti-Corn Law League (1838).
 Her next work, The Light of Mental Science (1845), was influenced by phrenology.
-Her final non-fiction work, The Voices of Bulgaria (1946), focused on the plight of Christians in Ottoman-occupied Bulgaria and featured her own translations from Bulgarian.
+Her final non-fiction work, The Voices of Bulgaria (1846), focused on the plight of Christians in Ottoman-occupied Bulgaria and featured her own translations from Bulgarian.

 She died in Cheltenham, Gloucestershire, England in 1860.